FREQUENTLY ASKED QUESTIONS:

 Question: Will the University be making any legal resources available for undocumented students and students and employees who have DACA?

-The University is working with national organizations and law firms to organize events on campus to provide students and employees with general information about their rights and the legal landscape.
+The University continues to work with national organizations and law firms to organize events on campus to provide students and employees with general information about their rights and the shifting legal landscape.
 Additionally, the University is exploring opportunities for these organizations and law firms to provide pro bono advice and guidance on an individual basis.
-The University will update the Student Support Services website once dates for the events are finalized.
+Date for future events will be posted on the Student Support Services website.

 Question: Will the University provide financial support for undocumented and DACA students?